 Representatives from Caribbean states heard that the commitment to creating a globally-benchmarked, quality-driven healthcare services model is key to Health City being “a leader and innovator in providing world-class, affordable, care in a compassionate, caring environment.”

 Envisioned by Narayana Health’s storied Dr. Devi Shetty, a philanthropist and personal physician of the late Mother Teresa, Health City Cayman Islands opened its doors in February 2014.
-The state-of-the-art medical centre in the western Caribbean is one of 27 facilities operating under Dr. Shetty’s administration across the globe.
+The state-of-the-art medical center in the western Caribbean is one of 27 facilities operating under Dr. Shetty’s administration across the globe.

-Once fully completed, Health City Cayman Islands will feature 2,000 beds, a dedicated medical research university, assisted living centre and will be one of the largest healthcare facilities of its kind in the world.
+Once fully completed, Health City Cayman Islands will feature 2,000 beds, a dedicated medical research university, assisted living center and will be one of the largest healthcare facilities of its kind in the world.